No 6 mine

 The No 6 mine is an Israeli metal-cased anti-tank blast mine.
 It is a direct copy of the Russian TM-46 mine, the only notable difference being the filling cap, which is domed on the TM-46 and flat on the No 6.
 It can be fitted with the No 61 pressure fuze or a No 62A tilt rod fuze.

+Usage

-The mine is found in the Falkland Islands, Israel, Lebanon and Oman.
+The No 6 mine is found in the Falkland Islands, Israel, Lebanon and Oman.